canopy-js/canopy-js/README.md

 Explanations can't get very big.
 Books can't really get very long.
 Big collections are composed of small works.
-Discussion of one thing crowds out another.
+One discussion crowds out another.
 Yet people produce large explanations.
 A professor can explain a whole course.
 A researcher can explain a whole field.